aafvca/NHL_API_testing/README.md

 The purpose of this Test Case is to validate that the teams function returns the same information than the people function for the 2017-2018 roster.

 Test Procedure 3a: Current Team from people function should be Montreal Canadiens
-- Find the players that were with the Canadiens in the 2017-2018 season using the teams function and collect the team information
+- Find the players that were with the Canadiens in the 2017-2018 season using the teams function and collect the current team information
-- Use the same roster to find the team information using the people function
+- Use the same roster to find the current team information using the people function
-- Compare information
+- Compare information from both functions

 During the execution of the test I found that some players have no team or a different team using the people function [FAIL]

-Test Procedure 3b: Player position from people function should match teams function
+Test Procedure 3b: Player position from people function should match the player position from the teams function
 - Find the players that were with the Canadiens in the 2017-2018 season using the teams function and collect the position information
-- Use the same roster to find the position information using the people function
+- Use the same roster to collect the position information using the people function
-- Compare information
+- Compare information from both functions

 During the execution of the test I found that both functions showed the same position for all players [PASS]

 # Conclusion
-After the execution of this test cases I can conclude that the people function is not updated regularly, I found incorrect or sometimes no data for some players.
+After the execution of this test cases I can conclude that the people function is not alligned with the teams function plus I found incorrect or sometimes no data for some players.
 The teams function seems to be in better shape but more testing is required, some of the tests that can be included are:

+- Test different positions and different teams
 - Invalid values in the requests
 - POST and DELETE requests to update the data structure